robmclarty/woobie/README.md

 - Base64 conversions are done using [base64-js](https://github.com/beatgammit/base64-js).
 - Zlib (de)compression is done using [pako](https://github.com/nodeca/pako).

-## Why AES and not something newer like salsa/chacha20 with poly1305 authentication?
+## Why AES and not something newer like salsa/chacha20 with poly1305 auth?

 Well, AES-256 and SHA-256 (as well as curve25519) are pretty well tested and validated to be pretty darned secure, plus they already have some hardware